- Oops!Something went wrong.Please try again later.

-Additional findings from S&P Dow Jones Indices' quarterly analysis of the dividend activity of U.S. traded issues include:
+Additional findings from S&P Dow Jones Indices' quarterly analysis of U.S. dividend activity include:

-Dividend Increases (defined as an increase in dividend payments):
+Dividend Increases (defined as either an increase or initiation in dividend payments):

 Dividend Decreases (defined as either a decrease or suspension in dividend payments):